 In a bowl, whisk the mayonnaise with the ketchup, lemon juice and Tabasco.

-Pour the water into a large bowl.
-Using a handheld electric mixer at low speed, beat in the 2 cups of flour, 1/2 teaspoon of salt and the baking soda.
+Pour the water into a mixing bowl of an electric mixer.
+At low speed, beat in the 2 cups of flour, 1/2 teaspoon of salt and the baking soda.
 Strain the batter into another bowl.